pnp/powerapps-samples/samples/multiple-page-pdfs/README.md

 ## Features

-This application gives you a general idea how to use the new PDF() function.
-It provides a pattern you can copy to creat single or multiple page PDFs.
+This application gives you a general idea how to use the new PDF() function in more complex scenarios.
+It provides a pattern you can copy to create single or multiple page PDFs.
 Additionally the app shows a way to send the PDF via mail without needing an extra Flow.

 ## Prerequisites